Track your memberships, monitor performance, and optimize your IP collection

 Choose how you want to be notified:

 Over time, some tokens will appreciate more than others, causing your allocation to drift from your target.
-Rebalancing brings your portfolio back in line.
+Rebalancing brings your collection back in line.

 Check the allocation pie chart on your dashboard.
 Compare it to your target allocation.
 If any single position has grown to represent more than your target percentage, it may be time to trim and redistribute.

 Look for tokens that have significantly outperformed (overweight) or underperformed (underweight) relative to your target.
-A position that's grown from 10% to 30% of your portfolio might be worth trimming, while an underweight position in a strong project could be worth adding to.
+A holding that's grown from 10% to 30% of your collection might be worth trimming, while an underweight holding in a strong project could be worth adding to.

-Sell portions of overweight positions and use the proceeds to buy underweight ones.
-Use the IPX DEX for secondary market trades, or sell back to the bonding curve.
+Sell portions of overweight holdings and use the proceeds to get underweight ones.
+Use the IPX Marketplace for transfers, or sell back to the bonding curve.
 Consider gas costs (minimal on Base L2) and tax implications before rebalancing.

 This is general information only and does not constitute tax advice.
 Tax laws vary by jurisdiction and change frequently.
 Consult a qualified tax professional for guidance specific to your situation.

-IPX provides a downloadable CSV of all your transactions including buys, sells, and revenue distributions.
+IPX provides a downloadable CSV of all your transactions including buys, sells, and member rewards.
 Navigate to Settings > Tax & Reporting to generate your transaction history for any date range.

-Check your portfolio at least once a week.
+Check your memberships at least once a week.
 Look at overall performance, any major price moves, and project updates from creators.

 Define your ideal allocation across categories and stages.
 Use it as a benchmark when rebalancing.